karagol-taner/Hydrophilicity_plot/README.md

 ```
 hydrophilicity_plot
 ```
-- Option 3 (for all platforms): This tool also available on web: [www.tanerkaragol.com/hydrophilicity-plot](https://www.tanerkaragol.com/hydrophilicity-plot)
+- Option 3 (for all platforms): This tool is also available on web: [www.tanerkaragol.com/hydrophilicity-plot](https://www.tanerkaragol.com/hydrophilicity-plot)

 Latest version on PyPI: